FAQ for Master's Degree Graduates/Candidates 2017

 What can I expect to take place during the ceremony?

-The ceremony begins with processions into Walt Whitman Theater.
+The ceremony begins with processions into Whitman Hall.
 There will be several speakers, followed by the graduates walking across the staging area to shake hands with their school dean, President Gould and Provost Tramontano while their name, degree and program are called.
 Your name, degree and program are noted on a reader card (that you receive when you pick up your tickets), which you hand to the reader.
 The ceremony concludes with the conferring of degrees.

 What should I do if I feel ill during the ceremony?